sowiecki/react-shift/README.md

 ![](./example.gif)

 # react-shift
-A simple, paginated carousel component for [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) elements. `react-shift` can be used to serve pages of content or dropped as a small component into a larger stack.
+A paginated "carousel-like" component for [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) elements.
+Can be used to serve pages of content or dropped as a small component into a larger stack.

+Currently hard-swaps content, so smooth scrolling/sliding can only be simulated using `ReactCSSTransitionGroup`.

 ## Installation
 ```